β—† TenderMetric Intelligence Team Β· Last Reviewed: May 2026 Β· Sources: TED Europa Β· EU Publications Office

 Summary

-Cybersecurity audit and security assessment services form a large and consistent category within EU public procurement, driven by regulatory compliance requirements (NIS2, GDPR, sector-specific frameworks), internal governance obligations, and the practical need to understand security posture before investing in remediation.
-Government cybersecurity audit contracts range from โ‚ฌ10,000 annual vulnerability management reviews for small municipal IT departments to โ‚ฌ300,000+ multi-year compliance assessment programmes for national infrastructure operators.
-This guide covers the types of audits being procured, the CPV codes to monitor, qualification requirements including ISO 27001 lead auditor and CISA, and how to position for these contracts.
+Cybersecurity audit and security assessment services form a large and growing category within EU public procurement, driven by the NIS2 Directive (October 2024 transposition deadline), GDPR compliance obligations, DORA requirements for the financial sector, and the practical need to document security posture before regulators arrive.
+The NIS2 mandate for security audits across 18 critical sectors and 10,000+ newly in-scope organisations has created a 3-5 year audit procurement wave that is still in its early phase.
+Government cybersecurity audit contracts range from €10,000 annual vulnerability reviews for small municipal IT departments to €300,000+ multi-year compliance assessment programmes for national infrastructure operators.

 Types of Cybersecurity Audits Procured by Government

-• GDPR compliance audit: Independent assessment of data protection practices, records of processing, DPIA quality, security measures for personal data, and third-party processor due diligence.
-Per-engagement value: โ‚ฌ15,000โ€“โ‚ฌ50,000.
+GDPR and data protection audit covers independent assessment of data protection practices, records of processing activities, DPIA quality, technical security measures for personal data, and third-party processor due diligence.
+Per-engagement value: €15,000–€50,000.
+These contracts are often combined with NIS2 assessments, since the technical security controls required under both frameworks substantially overlap.

 Regulatory Drivers of Audit Procurement